-Quality of life: Transplants can greatly improve a recipient’s health and quality of life, allowing them to return to normal activities.
-They can spend more time with family and friends, be physically active, and pursue their interests.
+- Quality of life: Transplants can greatly improve a recipient’s health and quality of life, allowing them to return to normal activities.
+They can spend more time with family and friends, be more physically active, and pursue their interests more fully.

-Shorter waiting time: Due to the lack of organs available for transplant, patients on the national transplant waiting list often face a long wait (sometimes several years) before they are able to receive a transplant from a deceased donor.
+- Shorter waiting time: Due to the lack of organs available for transplant, patients on the national transplant list often face long wait times (sometimes several years) before they are able to receive a transplant from a deceased donor.
 Patients who find a suitable living donor do not have to wait on the list.

-Better results: Transplant candidates generally have better results when they receive organs from living donors as compared to organs from deceased donors.
-Often, transplant organs (called grafts) from living donors have greater longevity than those from deceased donors.
-Also, better genetic matches between living donors and candidates may lessen the risk of rejection.
+- Better results: Transplant candidates generally have better results when they receive organs from living donors as compared to organs from deceased donors.
+Often, transplanted organs from living donors have greater longevity than those from deceased donors.
+Genetic matches between living donors and candidates may lessen the risk of rejection.

-Kidneys and Livers Functions Immediately: A kidney or liver from a living donor usually functions immediately in the recipient.
-(In uncommon cases, some kidneys from deceased donors do not work immediately, and as a result, the patient may require dialysis until the kidney starts to function.)
+- Kidneys and Livers Function Almost Immediately: A kidney or liver from a living donor usually functions immediately in the recipient.
+In uncommon cases, some kidneys from deceased donors do not work immediately, and as a result, the patient may require dialysis until the kidney starts to function.

 For the Living Donor:

-Positive emotional experiences: The gift of an organ can save the life of a transplant candidate.
-The experience of providing this special gift to a person in need can serve as a positive aspect of the donation.
-Some donors have reported positive emotional experiences from their donation.
+- Positive emotional experiences: The gift of an organ can save the life of a transplant candidate.
+The experience of providing this special gift to a person in need can serve be a positive aspect of donation.

 For Both the Recipient and the Living Donor:

 For kidney donors, the usual recovery time after the surgery is short, and donors can generally resume their normal home and working lives within two to six weeks.
-Liver donors typically need a minimum of two months to resume their normal home and working lives, sometimes longer.
+Liver donors typically need a minimum of two months to resume their normal home and working lives.

 Although transplantation is highly successful, complications for the donor and recipient can arise.
+Make sure to check out common myths and concerns about living donation.
 Be sure to talk to your doctor about what to expect.

 Effects on the Body

 For living kidney donors, the remaining kidney will enlarge slightly to do the work that two healthy kidneys share.
 The liver has the ability to regenerate and regain full function.
-Lungs and pancreas do not regenerate, but donors usually have no problems with reduced function.
+Lungs and pancreas do not regenerate, but donors usually do not experience problems with reduced function.